The American Medical Women’s Association advocates to bring under-addressed issues to the forefront of the national agenda.

 Gun Violence Prevention Task Force

-If you are not attending the conference but want to join our task force, please email us at email@example.com.
+If you are interested in joining the task force, please email us at email@example.com.

 As women physicians at all stages of our medical careers and with a range of specialties and recognizing the significant impact of gun violence on communities throughout the country and the considerable repercussions of gun violence on the medical system, we have created the American Medical Women’s Association Gun Violence Prevention Task Force.
 With over 5000 women physician members and a presence in over 100 medical schools throughout the country, AMWA is uniquely positioned to work toward the following missions: